AgniusBartninkas/power-automate-desktop-framework/src/flows/config-reader-cloud-connectors/README.md

 1. **Input_ConfigAddress** - Should contain the address for where the config resource is stored.
 The flow expects it to contain:
     - the site address when the type is 'SharePoint'
-    - the environment URL when the type is 'Dataverse' (can be found in the environment details in the PP admin center)
+    - the environment URL when the type is 'Dataverse' (can be found in the environment details in the PP admin center), or the literal value 'current' for the current environment
 1. **Input_ConfigPath** - Should contain the path to the config data.
 The flow expects it to contain:
     - a list name when the type is 'SharePoint'
     - a table logical name when the type is 'Dataverse'